jonbern/fetch-retry/README.md

 ```

 ## Example
-`fetch-retry` works the same way as `fetch`, but also accepts `retries` and `retryDelay` on the options object.
-If omitted, they will default to 3 retries with a retry delay of 1000 ms.
+`fetch-retry` works the same way as `fetch`, but also accepts `retries` and `retryDelay` in the `options` argument.
+When omitted it will default to 3 retries with a 1000ms retry delay.

 ```javascript
 var fetch = require('fetch-retry');